 2. Poor diet

 A lack of essential nutrients, such as omega 3 fatty acids, can cause dry and unhealthy skin conditions.
 Certain fillers found in many dog foods can also contribute to the problem; corn and pork are common culprits.
+Investing in a high quality dog food that meets the individualized needs of your dog can make a big difference in their skin and overall health.

 Is your dog on a flea medication?
 Fleas can cause dry and itchy dog ears.
+They can also cause an allergic reaction leading to swelling and redness or oozing, crusty skin.

 Dog Ears and Yeast Infections